Driving & Biking

 Drive or bike the 3.2-mile self-guided auto tour road to see the original sentry posts, Block 14 buildings, the cemetery monument, remnants of the administrative complex, rock gardens, orchards, the hospital grounds, the uncovered foundations of the Children’s Village (the only orphanage of the ten War Relocation Centers), and more.
 Pick up a map at the visitor center.
 Vehicles and bicycles are restricted to established roads.
 The grounds are open from dawn - dusk.
 Visitor center and exhibit operating hours differ.

 In 1943 the people in Manzanar decided to erect a monument to honor their dead and skilled stonemason Ryozo Kado was recruited to supervise the work.
-The cemetery serves as a poignant reminder that some of the 10,000 Japanese Americans incarcerated at Manzanar never saw freedom again.
-Over 145 Japanese Americans died while confined in Manzanar during World War II.
+The cemetery serves as a poignant reminder that some of the over 11,000 Japanese Americans incarcerated at Manzanar never saw freedom again.
+One hundred and fifty Japanese Americans died while confined in Manzanar during World War II.
 Many were cremated, in the Buddhist tradition, and some were sent to their home towns for burial.
 Fifteen people were buried in a small plot of land just outside the camp's security fence.
 When Manzanar War Relocation Center closed, the families of nine of the deceased removed the remains of their loved ones for reburial elsewhere.
-In 1999, NPS archeologists confirmed that five burials remain at the site.
+In 1999, NPS archeologists confirmed that six burials remain at the site.
 The three characters on the front (east side) of the cemetery monument literally translate as "soul consoling tower" ( I REI TO ).
 The inscriptions were written by a Manzanar Buddhist priest, Shinjo Nagatomi.

 Get a much more intimate look at the story of Manzanar by exploring the site on foot.
 Visit the site of the Children's Village, remnants of the hospital, the orchards, eleven uncovered Japanese gardens, the baseball field, the Shepherd Ranch site, or any of the other features not on the main tour road.
 Keep an eye out for concrete slabs, piles of nails, protruding pipes, and lines of rocks that at first glance are unremarkable, but tell the first-hand story of people’s lives during their time here.